-Silver Alert issued statewide for missing Houma woman
+Missing Houma woman found safe after Silver Alert issued

 Latest Weather Blog

-HOUMA - State police issued a Silver Alert early Thursday morning for an 80-year-old woman last seen Wednesday night.
+HOUMA - State police issued a Silver Alert for an 80-year-old woman last seen Wednesday night.

-Troopers are searching for Eileen Chauvin, who was last seen around 4:30 p.m.
-Wednesday and reported missing at 6 p.m. after her family went to check on her.
-She is believed to have left her home on foot.

-Chauvin is 5 feet tall and approximately 130 pounds with shoulder-length gray hair.
-She was last wearing a pink sweatshirt and blue jeans.

 Trending News